kopp/minipython/docs/os.rst

 .. note::

-    There is no underlying operating system in MicroPython.
+    There is no underlying operating system in MiniPython.
 As a result the information returned by the ``uname`` function is mostly useful for versioning details.